kumahq/kuma-website/docs/docs/1.2.3/policies/virtual-outbound.md

 The default value of `tagKey` is the value of `name`.

 For each virtual outbound the Kuma control plane processes all dataplanes that match the selector.
-It then applies the templates for `conf.host` and `conf.port` and assigns a virtual IP address for each unique set defined by all `tagKeys` values.
+It then applies the templates for `conf.host` and `conf.port` and assigns a virtual IP address for each hostname.
-This means that different hostnames can resolve to the same virtual IP because they map to the same tag set.

-### Collisions

-We rely on user defined templates it is thus possible to have hostname collisions.

-When duplicate hostnames are detected, the virtual outbound with the highest priority takes over.
-For more information, see [the documentation on ow Kuma chooses the right poliy](../../1.2.2/policies/how-kuma-chooses-the-right-policy-to-apply.md).
-All duplicate instances are logged.

-## Usage
+## Examples

 The following examples show how to use virtual outbounds for different use cases.

-#### Same as the default DNS
+### Same as the default DNS

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"